Oath of Allegiance (Ireland)

-The Irish Oath of Allegiance (Mionn Dílse) was a controversial provision in the Anglo-Irish Treaty of 1921, which Irish TDs (members of the Lower House of the Irish Parliament) and Senators were required to swear before taking their seats in Dáil Éireann (Chamber of Deputies) and Seanad Éireann (Irish Senate) before the Constitution (Removal of Oath) Act 1933 was passed on 3 May 1933.
-The controversy surrounding the Oath was one of the principal issues that led to the Irish Civil War of 1922–23 between supporters and opponents of the Treaty.
+The Oath of Allegiance (Mionn Dílse) was a provision in the 1921 Anglo-Irish Treaty and the 1922 Constitution of the Irish Free State which members of the Oireachtas, being members of Dáil Éireann (TDs) and of Seanad Éireann (senators), were required to swear before taking their seats.
+The presence of the Oath was one of the principal grounds for opposition to the Treaty, which led in turn to the 1922–1923 Irish Civil War.
+It remained in place until the enactment of the Constitution (Removal of Oath) Act 1933 on 3 May 1933.

 Text of the Oath

 The Oath was included in Article 17 of the Irish Free State's 1922 Constitution.
 It read:

-I (name) do solemnly swear true faith and allegiance to the Constitution of the Irish Free State as by law established, and that I will be faithful to H.M.
+I N. N. do solemnly swear true faith and allegiance to the Constitution of the Irish Free State as by law established, and that I will be faithful to H.M.
 King George V, his heirs and successors by law in virtue of the common citizenship of Ireland with Great Britain and her adherence to and membership of the group of nations forming the British Commonwealth of Nations.

-The words "allegiance to the Constitution of the Irish Free State" were taken from De Valera's preferred version, which read: "I (name) do solemnly swear true faith and allegiance to the constitution of the Irish Free State, to the Treaty of Association, and to recognise the King of Great Britain as Head of Associated States."
+The words "allegiance to the Constitution of the Irish Free State" were taken from De Valera's preferred version, which read: "I N. N. do solemnly swear true faith and allegiance to the constitution of the Irish Free State, to the Treaty of Association, and to recognise the King of Great Britain as Head of Associated States."

 The Oath had to be taken in front of the Governor-General of the Irish Free State or some other person authorised by him.